-The Company's fixed rate bank deposits are carried at amortised cost.
+The Company's fixed rate bank deposits and inter corporate deposit are carried at amortised cost.
 They are therefore not subject to interest rate risk as defined in IND AS 107, since neither the carrying amount nor the future cash flow will fluctuate because of a change in market interest rates.